jepasq/jepasq/README.md

 ## Bio

 Hi there 👋.
-I'm mainly involved on free software development.
+I'm mainly involved in free software development, mainly in backend and C++.

 - 🔭 I’m currently enrolled in [FCC's data-vizaualization](https://www.freecodecamp.org/learn/data-visualization/) certification.
-- and actually reinstalling my manjaro thing after a HD failure xD
+- Manjaro finally installed!

 <!--
 **jepasq/jepasq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.